Types of Therapy Interfering Behaviors & How to Address Them

 How do therapy-interfering behaviors affect treatment?

-Hogan et al. (2019) discuss how TIB can impact treatment, particularly in remotely managed therapy sessions.
+Hogan and colleagues (2019) discuss how TIB can impact treatment, particularly in remotely managed therapy sessions.
 These behaviors, which disrupt the therapeutic relationship, vary in intent and can be overt or covert.
-Examples include homework noncompliance, missing sessions, and frequently switching therapy focus.
-These behaviors hinder effective engagement in treatment and may reflect avoidance or disagreement with the treatment approach.

 As cited in their example, TIB can significantly impact the effectiveness of treatment in several ways:

-3. Compromised safety and ethical concerns: Some therapy-interfering behaviors, particularly those involving safety risks, can have severe consequences for the client and therapist.
-For example, answering work-related calls while driving or operating heavy machinery during sessions, as described in the case vignette, poses significant safety hazards and raises ethical concerns.
+• Compromised safety and ethical concerns: Some therapy-interfering behaviors, particularly those involving safety risks, can have severe consequences for the client and therapist.
 Such behaviors may compromise the client's and others' physical safety, the therapist's professional integrity, and legal liability.

-4. Reduced therapeutic effectiveness: Ultimately, therapy-interfering behaviors can diminish the overall effectiveness of treatment and impede the achievement of therapeutic outcomes.
-When clients engage in behaviors that undermine the therapeutic process, such as avoiding sessions or withholding information, it becomes challenging for therapists to address their needs adequately and facilitate meaningful change.
+• Reduced therapeutic effectiveness: Ultimately, therapy-interfering behaviors can diminish the overall effectiveness of treatment and impede the achievement of therapeutic outcomes.
+When clients engage in behaviors undermining the therapeutic process, it becomes challenging for therapists to address their needs adequately and facilitate meaningful change.

 How can you tell if therapy sessions aren't working?

-Recognizing when sessions do not yield desired outcomes is crucial for clients and therapists.
-Firstly, a lack of progress toward treatment goals despite consistent attendance and active participation may indicate sessions are not practical.
-This could manifest as persistent symptoms or behaviors associated with the client's condition, such as ongoing anxiety or depression, despite ongoing therapy interventions.
+Recognizing when therapy sessions are not achieving desired outcomes is essential for clients and therapists.
+Despite consistent attendance and active participation, a lack of progress toward treatment goals may signal that sessions are ineffective.
+This could present as persistent symptoms, such as ongoing anxiety or depression, despite continued therapeutic efforts.

-Through a comprehensive approach that combines mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance skills, DBT helps clients develop alternative coping mechanisms and enhance their engagement in therapy.
-This targeted application of DBT principles enables therapists to navigate and address therapy-interfering behaviors skillfully, fostering a conducive therapeutic environment for client growth and progress.
+DBT uses a comprehensive approach—combining mindfulness, interpersonal effectiveness, emotion regulation, and distress tolerance—to help clients build healthier coping mechanisms and improve therapy engagement.
+This approach allows therapists to address therapy-interfering behaviors effectively, creating a supportive environment for client growth.

 Ensuring effective communication with the patient as a therapist